LinPig98/FullStackOpen/PartZero/Exercise_0.5.md

     server-->>browser: List of notes represented in JSON. deactivate server

-    Note right of browser: Browser proceeds to render the notes thanks to the JavaScript callback function.
+    Note right of browser: Browser proceeds to render the notes received.
 ```